AIRI-Institute/Cross_Transfer_Learning/README.md

 __Question A: Did you verify any tokenization-based metrics to compare how "fair" the tokenization is between languages__

 Regarding the work you mentioned ([Deshpande et al. 2022](https://aclanthology.org/2022.naacl-main.264.pdf)), the sub-word overlap is not a requirement for strong zero-shot transfer learning.
 In addition, prior work ([Lin et al. 2019](https://aclanthology.org/P19-1301.pdf)) stated that usually, the sub-word is omitted in case of low-resource languages due to insufficient data for sub-word extraction.
-That is why we consider the statistical tests as the only formal method for interpreting this tendency with extremely low-resource languages, particularly in cases where downstream evaluation is not feasible for extremely LR languages.
+That is why we consider the statistical tests as the only formal method for interpreting this tendency with extremely LR languages, particularly in cases where downstream evaluation is not feasible.
 We see now that this discussion should be clarified, and we will do so in the revision of the paper.